CJA and the Green New Deal

 Miya Yoshitani, the Executive Director of Asian Pacific Environmental Network (a founding member of the Climate Justice Alliance) along with John Washington, Organizing Co-Director for Push Buffalo read a statement at the New Consensus Policy Meeting, raised the question about how we are living the Jemez Principles, and demanded changes to the agenda in order to center frontlines in a peoples plan for the Green New Deal.
 Click here to read the full CJA statement.

 Green New Deal in the News

 Justice for all?
 The Green New Deal may be falling short on its environmental justice promise, Grist, Feb 11, 2019

 Green New Deal: Ocasio-Cortez unveils bold plan to fight climate change, The Guardian, February 7, 2019

-The Green New Deal is here, and everyone has something to say about it
+The Green New Deal is here, and everyone has something to say about it, Grist, Feb 7, 2019

 Something Old, Something New

-The Green New Deal is touching up its (grass)roots
+The Green New Deal is touching up its (grass)roots, Grist, Jan 9, 2019

 Building a Just Transition